bdqnghi/tbcnn.tensorflow/README.md

 - 10_accumulation.html: the visual reprentation of the important nodes, by spreading the score of a parent node to its children and visualize on the accumulated score

+### Note

+- If you run any of the above scripts for the first time, it may take a while since the code needs to load the data and do the caching.
+From the second time, it will be much faster, since the data will be loaded from the cache.